 Average Tuition Fees in Bristol

-As the city contains only two universities their average tuition fee for several undergraduate and postgraduate programs on a yearly basis is listed below:
+As the city contains only two universities their average tuition fee for several undergraduate and postgraduate programs every year is listed below:

 Things to Consider When Moving to Bristol